Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 We recommend you stick to the periphery and budget hotel options, but if you’re determined to choose the center, be prepared to pay a bit more.
 Some of the best areas include:

-Venice’s Best Areas and Hotels
+The Best Areas & Hotels in Venice

 You couldn’t count all the hotels in Venice, even if your hand had a million fingers.
 As one of the most famous tourist destinations in the world, it offers both variety and quality.
-Even the cheapest hotels have one redeeming quality: they’re always located in a historic quarter, close to something old and famous.

-Having that in mind, the prices of the hotels are quite versatile, depending on the area.
 San Marco and San Polo — the obvious central neighborhoods of Venice — are the most expensive.
 Both have mid-range and budget options too, but compared to other areas, they’re considerably pricier.

 Dorsoduro and Santa Croce are considerably cheaper – the former being a student’s quarter and the latter being on the periphery.
 Santa Croce is further away from the center, but Dorsoduro is quite close to San Marco and boasts some of Venice’s most important galleries.